The end of Asylum as we know it

 DIRECTED BY RAE CERETTO

-Asylum as we know it will end unless we act now
+Asylum as we know it is over

 "Instead of supporting people running from harm, we have built a machine designed to psychologically break them in the hopes that they will give up and go home."